DustinChristians/template-react-redux-ui/README.md

 Other [React Starter Projects](https://www.javascriptstuff.com/react-starter-projects/).

-### 1. Use the Facebook React tool-chain to spin-up a new React app.
+### 1. Use the Facebook React tool-chain to spin-up a new React app with Redux.

-- `npx create-react-app your-app`
+- `npx create-react-app my-app --template redux`

 - The above command will setup a React dev environment, install and configure Webpack, Babel, ESLint and Prettier.